Saturday, October 13, 2018

 FAMILY VALUES

 Reluctant to make a start for a trip to Gangtok, I was thinking about the bumpy road of Rorathang and Rangpo an en-route to Gangtok.
-The heavy downpour of monsoon had worsened the road with puddles and landslides at every intervals of a kilometre.
-A new travellers would not hesitate to call it a roller coaster than an ordinary journey.
+The heavy downpour of monsoon had worsened the road with puddles and landslides at every intervals of a kilometer.
+For a new traveler, the road condition would not appear worse than a roller coaster.

 A two hour journey took almost 5 hours due to frequent jam.
-A narrow road wherein the tyres of a big sized Truck could barely be accomodated was now overjamed with long convoy of company buses and Army Vehicle moving from either end.
-Over the last decade private companies in this area have musroomed more randomly than a cancer cell.
+A narrow road wherein the tires of a big sized Truck could barely be accommodated was now jammed with long convoy of company buses and Army Vehicle moving from either end.
+Over the last decade private companies in this area have mushroomed more randomly than a cancer cell.

-Making a visit to in-laws would generally manifest boredom for many arrogant husband such as myself.
-However, if we can keep aside our masculine ego and feel with a compassionate heart, our wife too deservs her share of family happiness.
-To value her feeling and become the most reliable support system should be the foremost prioritie of a husband.
+Making a visit to in-laws would generally manifest boredom for many arrogant husbands such as myself.
+However, if we can keep aside our masculine ego and feel with a compassionate heart, our wife too deserves her share of family happiness.
+To value her feeling and become the most reliable support system should be the foremost priority of a husband.
 Above all a husband can be naughty but not WICKED

 HEART VS BRAIN